Dick Clark's New Year's Rockin' Eve: 2012: 40th anniversary

 Seacrest (left) and Clark on the set of New Year's Rockin' Eve 2012.
 The 2012 edition marked Dick Clark's final appearance on the program before his death on April 18, 2012.

 The 2011–12 edition was once again hosted by Seacrest, with Clark co-hosting what would become his final appearance on the program.
 Fergie co-hosted for the sixth consecutive year for the pre-taped Hollywood segments, while Jenny McCarthy returned for her second year corresponding from Times Square.
 Musical guests in Times Square included Lady Gaga (who also joined Mayor Michael Bloomberg in activating the ball drop), Justin Bieber, Pitbull and Hot Chelle Rae.
 Performers in the Hollywood segments included Taio Cruz, Nicki Minaj, Blink-182, Florence and the Machine, LMFAO, Gym Class Heroes, OneRepublic (at Disneyland), The Band Perry, will.i.am, Christina Perri, and Robin Thicke.
 To celebrate the 40th anniversary of the first edition of New Year's Rockin' Eve aired in 1972, the primetime portion of the show was preceded by a two-hour retrospective special focusing on memorable music performances from the show's history.

 New Year's Rockin' Eve 2012 brought ABC's highest ratings on New Year's Eve since ABC 2000 Today; an average 8.4 million viewers watched the retrospective segment, the primetime hour brought in 12.9 million viewers, and the first hour of the main broadcast peaked at 22.6 million viewers.
-These numbers excluded viewership from locations such as bars and New Year's Eve parties, as Nielsen ratings do not account for out-of-home viewership (however, the company announced on October 24, 2016, that it would begin to offer out-of-home ratings data to broadcasters in April 2017).
+These numbers excluded viewership from locations such as bars and New Year's Eve parties, as Nielsen ratings did not account for out-of-home viewership at the time, as the company announced on October 24, 2016, that it would begin to offer out-of-home ratings data to broadcasters in April 2017.